 - Be cautious with orders that have unusually high transaction totals.

-- Take advantage of Volusion’s Fraud Score service.
+- Take advantage of Volusion’s Fraud Score service (more on that below!).

 Use Fraud Score